Dr Natalie Sedacca

 Labour law; human rights law, including as relevant to (domestic) workers' rights, rights of women and migrants, socio-economic rights, and positive duties; feminist and anti-racist approaches, Latin America; business and human rights.

-My office hours are Thursdays at 2pm to 4pm.
+My office hours are Tuesdays at 2pm to 4pm during spring term 2022.
 Seminar tutees and academic personal tutees are welcome to book an appointment at https://calendly.com/n-sedacca .